 Skye is beautiful – there is no denying – and it’s definitely worth a visit.
-However, I’m advocating to make informed travel choices when you decide where to go in Skye.
+However, I’m advocating to make informed travel choices when you decide where to go on Skye.
 So, blindly following the crowd to the Isle of Skye, just because everyone else is going there, might not be the best thing to do.
-Tourism to Skye has picked up significantly, and while that means an important stream of income for local business owners, there are also side effects connected with it, that are not necessarily in the highest interest of nature – the the travelers themselves.
+Tourism to Skye has picked up significantly, and while that means an important stream of income for local business owners, there are also side effects connected with it, that are not necessarily in the highest interest of nature – the travellers themselves.

 In the following, I’m giving you five reasons not to visit the Isle of Skye.
 Take it with a tiny pinch of salt, but also as an opportunity to think again, why you actually want to visit Skye and not one of the many Skye alternatives in Scotland.

 Is it, because your life-long-dream of visiting the Isle of Skye just waits to be fulfilled?
 Do you want to spend at least 3 days on three Skye, spend your money at local businesses and interact with the island in a meaningful way?
 Then please, by all means, go!
 There are so many things to do on Skye only waiting for you!
 Do you want to drive up from Edinburgh, spend one night and do it all as quickly and self-sufficient as you go?
 You might want to save yourself some serious hours on the road and head to one of the Skye alternatives I suggest below.

 5 Reasons to reconsider whether you want to visit the Isle of Skye